CodePraisy/Picryption/README.md

 ## Welcome to the Picryption!

+### Picryption 1.1.03 Update

+Added a Major Security Buff, rendering all non brute force decrpytion methods void (That I know of) and adding a work factor to make brute force methods take longer to decrypt then atoms in the universe.

 ### Mission

 Picryptions focus for existing is to make the spread of information safer and worry free from any unwanted eyes.
 (It was also mainly just a fun project for me lol)